eduardoromero/QNudge/README.md

 We are measuring the hypothetical time it'll take us to get the game running, so we can play.

-For the purpose of the simulation I'm keeping it simple, so it's easier to compare FIFO vs Nudge.
+For the purpose of the simulation I'm keeping it simple to compare FIFO vs Nudge.

-For now it just means
+For now, "running" just means:

 - Downloading the game.
 It takes 10ms per GB, with jitter and 5ms.
 - Installing the game.
 It takes 50ms per GB, with jitter and 50ms.